willymcallister/willymcallister.github.io/_articles/superposition.md

 ![Solution to Example 1](https://ka-perseus-images.s3.amazonaws.com/27a5680c43830c8c4a261d5466cc343cb5480641.svg){: .centered }

 This could have been a tricky analysis because of the two sources.
 Superposition gave us two simpler circuits to deal with.
+Notice how whole chunks of the original circuit fall away when we suppress the sources.

 ## Example 2

-For the following linear circuit let’s calculate the output voltage $\goldD v$.
+For the following linear circuit let’s calculate the output voltage $v$.

 ![Example 2 circuit](https://ka-perseus-images.s3.amazonaws.com/9d8228e8d6b8f70952fb738c931f1265fc65c737.svg){: .centered }

 ### Conventional solution

 We will do it the conventional way first.
-We write [Kirchhoff's Current Law](http://spinningnumbers.org/a/kirchhofs-current-law.html) at output node $\goldD v$:
+We write [Kirchhoff's Current Law](http://spinningnumbers.org/a/kirchhofs-current-law.html) at output node $v$:

 ![Example 2 conventional solution](https://ka-perseus-images.s3.amazonaws.com/5c35079fc61e41706ed0bb509012d00002abe668.svg){: .centered }